open-and-sustainable/cirquant/README.md

 - **[Processed Database Schema](docs/database-schema-processed.md)**: Structure of the transformed analysis tables
 - **[Parameters Reference](docs/parameters-reference.md)**: Metadata reference with detailed descriptions of parameter meanings and valid values

-## Architecture Overview

-CirQuant has been refactored to use the external ProdcomAPI package for fetching data from the Eurostat PRODCOM API.
-This separation of concerns allows for:

-1. A cleaner codebase with focused responsibilities
-2. The ability to use the ProdcomAPI package independently of CirQuant
-3. Simplified maintenance and updates

 ### Components:

 - **ProdcomAPI**: External package that handles communication with the Eurostat PRODCOM API